The Marine Environment

 Food Web: A series of food chains that are connected to one another.

-Biodiversity: The variety of life in the world or in a particular habitat or ecosystem.
+Biodiversity: The variety of life in the world, in a particular habitat or ecosystem.

 Endangered Species: A species that is seriously at risk of extinction.